Pope apologizes for sex abuse scandal with "sorrow and shame"

 The church has moved to defrock hundreds of priests in recent years after credible allegations of abuse have come to light.

-In June, Cardinal Theodore McCarrick became one of the highest-ranking Americans to be removed from public ministry because of sex abuse allegations.
+In June, Cardinal Theodore McCarrick became one of the highest-ranking American clerics to be removed from public ministry because of sex abuse allegations.

-The Vatican noted last week that the grand jury report found "almost no cases after 2002" of abuse — an indication that more recent reforms adopted by U.S. bishops have worked to reduce cases of inappropriate clergy behavior.
+The Vatican noted last week that the grand jury report found "almost no cases after 2002" of abuse — an indication that more recent reforms adopted by U.S. bishops may have helped to reduce cases of inappropriate clergy behavior.

 As Francis looks to repair the church and help the world's 1.2 billion Catholics reconcile their faith with the latest abuse scandal, he is set to visit Ireland this weekend for the World Meeting of Families.
 Local reports say he may visit with abuse survivors in Ireland — a country similarly rocked by allegations against Catholic priests in the 1990s.